SyuraMoons/MayDay/Mobapp/README.md

 - navigation flow
 - login and registration UI
-- body setup screens
+- goal selection screens
-- AI analysis tab layout
+- strength-plan tab layout
+- profile setup screens

 Notes:

-- Camera-based features behave differently on web depending on the browser.
+- Camera-based profile-photo features behave differently on web depending on the browser.
-- Web is good for UI checks, but device capture flows should still be verified on Android or iOS.
+- Web is good for UI checks, but device photo flows should still be verified on Android or iOS.

 ## Run For Android